linuxserver/docker-tvheadend/README.md

 #### Host vs. Bridge

-If you use IPTV, SAT>IP or HDHomeRun, you need to create the container with --net=host and remove the -p flags.
+If you use IPTV or SAT>IP, you need to create the container with --net=host and remove the -p flags.
 This is because to work with these services Tvheadend requires a multicast address of `239.255.255.250` and a UDP port of `1900` which at this time is not possible with docker bridge mode.
 If you have other host services which also use multicast such as SSDP/DLNA/Emby you may experience stabilty problems.
 These can be solved by giving tvheadend its own IP using macvlan.

+#### HDHomeRun

+You can either run HDHomeRun as --net=host without any additional configuration or within the docker network by specifying the HDHomeRun IP address in Configuration --> General --> Base (Level: Expert).
+In that case you must also specify the Local IP address where the docker is running, and expose the port(s) for the HDHomeRun tuners.
+See the tooltip of the configuration for details.

 ## Parameters